Where I find inspiration, creativity, and wisdom to share.

 Baba Hari Das

-A yogi who practiced mauni sadhu (continual silence), Baba Hari Das emigrated to North America in 1971, where he taught and inspired generations of yoga practitioners with his system of teaching Ashtanga Yoga.
+An Indian yoga master who practiced mauni sadhu (continual silence), Baba Hari Das (born 26 March 1923 in Almora, India; died 25 September 2018 in Bonny Doon, California, USA) emigrated to North America in 1971, where he taught and inspired generations of yoga practitioners with his system of teaching Ashtanga Yoga.
 Throughout that time, Sri Rama Publishing was created to publish his works, including transcribed study guides to The Yoga Sutras of Patanjali and the Srimad Bhagavad Gita, instructional materials to support his teaching, collections of his letters to students, and his philosophical writings.
 I own and work with the following books, but there are more available through the publisher: https://srirampublishing.org/

 Books I reference: